 You can view and print the quick guides for all the pages in the about bowel cancer section.

-Bowel cancer screening in the UK aims to detect bowel cancer at an early stage when treatment is more likely to work.
+Bowel cancer screening in the UK aims to find bowel cancer at an early stage when treatment is most likely to work.
 It can also prevent bowel cancer in some people.
-Generally, bowel screening tests start between the ages of 50 to 60 because bowel cancer is uncommon in people under the age of 50.
+Generally, bowel screening tests start between 50 and 60 years old, because bowel cancer is uncommon in people under 50.

 You can read about the UK bowel cancer screening programme on the screening for bowel cancer page.

 People with some conditions have a higher risk of getting bowel cancer at a younger age.
-They are offered screening on the NHS earlier than in the bowel screening programme.
-This usually means having a test called a colonoscopy to examine the whole of the inside of the bowel.
+They may have screening on the NHS earlier than in the bowel screening programme.
+This usually means having a test called a colonoscopy to examine the whole of the inside of your bowel.

 You can find out about colonoscopy.

-The various conditions that can increase the risk of bowel cancer are outlined on this page.
+The various conditions that can increase the risk of bowel cancer are listed on this page.

 You can read more about familial adenomatous polyposis.

 HNPCC stands for hereditary non polyposis colorectal cancer.
+It is also sometimes called Lynch syndrome.
 This is an inherited gene fault (mutation) that increases bowel cancer risk.
-But you don't have lots of polyps, as people with FAP do.

-If you definitely have HNPCC, your specialist will suggest that you start screening at age 25, or 5 years before the age at which your youngest affected relative got bowel cancer.
+If you definitely have HNPCC, your specialist will suggest that you start screening either when you are 25, or 5 years before the age at which your youngest affected relative got bowel cancer.
 You are likely to have colonoscopies every 2 years.
 There is not enough evidence yet for specialists to advise having the large bowel removed to prevent bowel cancer in HNPCC.
-But your specialist may suggest this if you do develop bowel cancer.
+But your specialist may suggest this if you do get bowel cancer.

 You can read more about hereditary non polyposis colorectal cancer.

-A strong family history means that you have several relatives on the same side of the family diagnosed with bowel cancer, or diagnosed at a particularly young age.
+This means that you have several relatives on the same side of your family diagnosed with bowel cancer, or diagnosed at a particularly young age.

 If you have a strong family history, but no FAP gene or HNPCC gene, your specialist may advise you to have a colonoscopy when you are 35 to 45 years old.
-If you have no polyps, you probably won’t need another colonoscopy until the age of 55.
+If you have no polyps, you probably won’t need another colonoscopy until you are 55.
 It takes many years for a polyp to develop into cancer, so more frequent colonoscopies are not necessary.

-The more relatives you have with bowel cancer, or the younger the diagnosed relatives are, the higher the chance that there is a cancer gene in the family.
+The more relatives you have with bowel cancer, or the younger the diagnosed relatives are, the higher the chance that there is a cancer gene in your family.

 If you think you have a strong family history of bowel cancer, talk to your GP.
-They can refer you to your local genetics clinic, where you will see someone who specialises in looking at family histories and working out the likely risk of a particular disease.
-They will ask you about your family, and if necessary refer you to a bowel specialist for regular screening.
+They can refer you to your local genetics clinic.
+You will see someone who specialises in looking at family histories and working out the likely risk of a particular disease.
+They will ask about your family, and if necessary refer you to a bowel specialist for regular screening.

 - How long you have had the disease

-- Which part of the bowel is affected
+- Which part of your bowel is affected

 - Whether you have a family history of bowel cancer.

 You may have a screening colonoscopy 10 years after your symptoms first began.
-Your specialist may then suggest having regular colonoscopies every 1 to 5 years, depending on your risk.
+Your specialist may then suggest you have regular colonoscopies every 1 to 5 years, depending on your level of risk.